Our special academic programs surround Bulldog students with more opportunities to learn:

 Showcase Your Results

-Students who conduct research for a course can present orally or with a poster during the Creative & Investigative Partnership Symposium.
+Students who conduct research for a course can present orally or with a poster during the Wellspring Symposium.
 Their research is displayed in the library and across campus.
 While summer research students are guaranteed funding for conferences, other students are not.
 But if funds are available, they might be eligible for support to showcase their research on a local or regional level.
+Take a look at past recipients <link to archive from Wellspring>

 Wingate Research Review